MaptimeSEA/maptimesea.github.io/_posts/2017-07-12-earthengine.markdown

 ## Welcome to Maptime Seattle!

-Maptime is a group dedicated to teaching and learning all things geospatial.
+Maptime is an organization dedicated to teaching and learning all things geospatial.
+Maptime offers a local mapping communities the opportunity to learn cutting-edge geospatial technologies

 ## Introduction